skpdvdd/Markey/README.md

 Configuration
 -------------

 The file `Markey.sublime-settings` contains a default configuration that should work out of the box.
-The only thing you need to change is the path to the CSS file you want to use for formatting the HTML.
-To do so edit `Markey.sublime-settings` or better create a file called `Markey.sublime-settings` inside the `Packages/User` folder, and change what you want, like so:
+To change the configuration edit `Markey.sublime-settings` or better create a file called `Markey.sublime-settings` inside the `Packages/User` folder, like so:

     {
         "markdown_css_path" : "path/to/your/css/file",